AdobeDocs/campaign-standard.en/help/start/using/marketing-activities.md

 title: Marketing activities
 seo-title: Marketing activities
 description: Marketing activities
-seo-description: Learn how to create and manage your marketing activities campaigns, email, SMS and push notification deliveries, landing pages, workflows.
-You can easily design a new activity, edit an existing one, and consult their status and validity.
+seo-description: "Learn how to create and manage your marketing activities: campaigns, email, SMS and push notification deliveries, landing pages, workflows.
+You can easily design a new activity, edit an existing one, and consult their status and validity."
-uuid: aef754d2-7354-485d-90f6-565a4dc2bb07
+uuid: 6a299f6d-cda9-415c-97be-d81bcfc24c60
 content-encoding: ISO-8859-1
 aemsrcnodepath: /content/help/en/campaign/standard/start/using/marketing-activities
 contentOwner: sauviat